Uvacoder/port-MichaelCurrin/README.md

 </div>

 Forked from the [github/personal-website](https://github.com/github/personal-website) repo.

-Click to [fork](https://github.com/github/personal-website/fork) that original project and make your own.
+You can [fork](https://github.com/github/personal-website/fork) that original project and make your own.

 ## Development
+> Notes for editing this repo

 ### Content and templates